 The benefit of staying in the beach area is that you don’t need to taxi each time and you are close to the water sports and life on the beach.
 We chose to stay in the beach area but we managed to find an apart-hotel where we could self-cater.
 It was very convenient to be able to wake up with a cup of tea and wander down to see the sunrise on the beach.
 Another advantage was that we could go back to the apart-hotel to have a shower and to relax with a book on the balcony.
 You will find very nice restaurants in this area where you can eat with a great view of the sea but, of course, it is more expensive than the town centre.
 Puerto Morelos is a developing resort.
 If you decide to stay in the beach area, you will find two small supermarkets where you can buy your daily provisions.
 We bought some kind of cheese but don’t know what type or where it came from.
 However, it was delicious.
 We also bought all the ingredients to make our own Margaritas for a fraction of the price of Margaritas in the restaurants.

-If you want to check out the best prices for hotels and hostels in Puerto Morelos click here.
+If you want to discover more about this charming coastal town, check out the best prices for places to stay in Puerto Morelos.

 Playa del Carmen